17-sabbir/Intelligent-Notepad/README.md

 # Intelligent-Notepad
  <h2> Before Running</h2>
  <p>Make sure that the dictionary file (dictionary.txt) and training data file (TrainData.txt) are located in the
-    correct paths as referenced in your code.</p>
+    correct paths as referenced in code.</p>

  <pre>
 An intelligent Java-based notepad application built using Swing with features like: